coleifer/peewee/docs/new/relationships.rst

        print(course.title)

 .. warning::
-   :py:class:`ManyToManyField` does not work correctly with model inheritance.
+   :class:`ManyToManyField` does not work correctly with model inheritance.
    The through table contains foreign keys back to the original models, and those pointers are not automatically updated for subclasses.
 For any model that will be subclassed, use an explicit through table instead.

 .. seealso::
-   :py:meth:`ManyToManyField.add`, :py:meth:`ManyToManyField.remove`,
+   :meth:`ManyToManyField.add`, :meth:`ManyToManyField.remove`,
-   :py:meth:`ManyToManyField.clear`, :py:meth:`ManyToManyField.get_through_model`.
+   :meth:`ManyToManyField.clear`, :meth:`ManyToManyField.get_through_model`.

 .. _prefetch: